TheIronBorn/simd_prngs/README.md

 - `Pcg`: random LCG increments
 - `Xsm`: equally-spaced blocks via XSM's `seek_forward`, `blocks_from_rng`

-Otherwise, parellel PRNGs are given a random seed for each stream with `SeedableRng`.
+Otherwise, parallel PRNGs are given a random seed for each stream with `SeedableRng`.
 The probabilities of stream correlation for such a method are listed in the source code for each PRNG.